224 West 57th Street: Architecture

 Both of the formerly separate buildings comprising 224 West 57th Street, the Demarest and Peerless Buildings, were designed by Francis H. Kimball.
 The Demarest Company section takes up the corner lot, measuring 66 by 116 ft, while the Peerless Company section occupies an L-shaped lot around the Demarest Building and measures 70 ft wide on Broadway by 25 ft wide on 57th Street.
 The structure was erected by the George A. Fuller Company with Purdy and Henderson as the consulting engineer.

 The design of 224 West 57th Street's constituent structures incorporates many Gothic Revival and Romanesque Revival architectural details, to complement each other and the now-demolished Broadway Tabernacle church building to the south.
 Most of 224 West 57th Street is nine stories tall, although there is a tenth story atop part of the building.
 224 West 57th Street's eastern section, belonging to the former Peerless Building, contains a penthouse rising two additional stories above the main roof.
 In total, 224 West 57th Street is 12 stories tall and has a roof height of 132.91 ft.

 Facade

-The facade, made almost entirely of terracotta, contains many decorative elements created by New York Architectural Terra Cotta.
+The facade, made almost entirely of terracotta, contains many decorative elements created by the New York Architectural Terra-Cotta Company.
 The northern and western elevations or sides of 224 West 57th Street are both subdivided into five groupings, each with three bays, and are connected by a canted corner.
 The northern two groupings on Broadway and the western four groupings on 57th Street belonged to the Demarest Building, while the southern three groupings on Broadway and the easternmost grouping on 57th Street was part of the Peerless Building.
 The southern facade, was originally visible behind the nave of the Broadway Tabernacle.